 You see it at nearly every restaurant.
 Sitting in the middle of the table, mixed in with the sugar packets.
 Sometimes it’s a little pink packet, other times it’s blue.
-I’m referring to the zero-calorie sweeteners.
+The zero-calorie sweeteners.
 They’re tempting to use and seem like a weight loss dream—a way to satisfy your sweet tooth and stick to your weight loss plan.
-I hate to burst your bubble, but it may be too good to be true.
+Not to burst your bubble, but it may be too good to be true.

 Studies show those who use artificial sweeteners tend to gain more weight than those who opt for natural sweeteners.
 Here’s why: